• Skip to primary navigation

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.

 I like fresh green beans for this, but frozen works really well also.
-I recommend keeping them whole!
+I recommend keeping them whole but you can cut them into 1 or 2-inch pieces if desired.

-Many commercial creole seasoning blends contain salt, as does commercial chicken stock.
+Many commercial creole seasoning blends and commercial stocks contain salt.
 Make sure to give the green beans a taste before adding more salt.

 Reader Interactions